51st-Vfw/MissionEditing-Index/documentation/me_workflow.md

 - `--dirty` disables deletion of the mission package build directory, `build\miz_image\`, after the build is complete allowing you to examine what was built in to the `.miz` packages.
 - `--dynamic` builds `.miz` mission packages to use dynamic script handling.
 By default, the workflow will build packages for static script handling.
+You should only use `--dynamic` when running the mission locally.
 - `--nosync` prevents `build.cmd` from running `sync.cmd` prior to bulding the `.miz` packages.
 - `--base` builds the base mission variant only and does not build any other variants the mission directory specifies, see